rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

-## Do Not Remove the Changes in the Following Situations
+## Do not remove changes in the following situations

 ### 1. Bug fix function: do not remove the changes to bug fix function from the patch
 Some bug-fix patches will require new features to be included.
 If a new feature is added to fix the bug, the entire function and the call should be kept in the patch.
 Although removing the function definition and keeping the call will also reintroduce the bug, __do not__ remove the function definition because it explains the bug fix.